 Visit Berlin with 60 markets ranging from the traditional to the urbane, proceed to Dresden with the oldest market in Germany, running since 1434.
 Soak up the medieval charm and the aroma of gingerbread, Nuremberg bratwurst and glühwein at Nuremberg.
 And then finally, Munich with its glittering 100-foot Christmas tree on the oldest of Munich`s Christmas markets Marienplatz.
 Transportation between cities by train.

-This sample price includes ALL air taxes & fuel surcharges: priced within the past 7 days for arrival on Monday, December 01, 2014, departure from Portland, OR .
+This sample price includes ALL air taxes & fuel surcharges: priced within the past 7 days for arrival on Monday, November 23, 2015, departure from Houston G.Bush Intercont, TX.
 Choose your own departure city and dates.

 8 to 12+ nights.